CollectingW/NZ-P-Switch-Emulator-Edition/README.md

 The goal of this fork is a heavily **remastered, feature-expanded** NZ:P for Switch: modern rendering effects, new gameplay systems and gamemodes, quality-of-life fixes, and emulator-side fixes for Switch 2 controllers and texture handling — while remaining faithful to NZ:P's World at War core.

 > This is an unofficial fork.
 All credit for the base game goes to the NZ:P Team (see [Credits](#credits)).
-This repository contains code changes only — it does not redistribute Nintendo keys, firmware, or copyrighted map content.
+This repository contains code changes only.

 # What's Different in This Fork
 Everything below is **new or changed** relative to upstream NZ:P, implemented across the engine (Quakespasm), the game code (QuakeC), and the companion Citron emulator.